TECHMA-FullStack-Java-Angular/Ex2.-API-Clinica-dental/README.md

 `/api/appointment` - create a new appointment

-fill body json with the fields ( there are 2 types of appointments: "CLEANING" or "CHECKUP")
+fill body (raw) json with the fields ( there are 2 types of appointments: "CLEANING" or "CHECKUP")

     {
     "patient": {